Araq/blog/karax.rst

 Chat frontend
 =============

-Once logged in, we are allowed to send new messages, the code for this
+Once logged in, we are allowed to send new messages, the code for this is
 straight-forward:

 .. code-block:: nim